 Much also was learned about social patterning and behavior, with analogies that could extend up and down the West Coast, says Huelsbeck.
-For example, the high-status houses, swept by slaves, were cleaner than "However, at the simplest most fundamental level, Ozette is important because it is many stories, many really good human stories." -Kenneth Ames, Ozette Archaeological Project Research Reports, Volume III others.
+For example, the high-status houses, swept by slaves, were cleaner than others.
 Such an observation can be extended to any coastal people who lived in plank houses similar to the Makahs'.